Maclenn77/pdf-explainer/README.md

    touch .env
    nano .env # or your prefered text editor
 ```
- And add your OpenAI API Key on it.
+ And add your OpenAI API Key.
 ```yaml
    OPENAI_API_KEY=YOUR_OPENAI_API_KEY
 ```